k0zhevnikov/k0zhevnikov.github.io/_pages/about.md

 Up to now, My research experience is mainly in GNN field.
 I worked as a long time research intern in GAMMA lab, BUPT for the past year, and contributed to a novel paper submmited to NeurIPS in May, 2023 as third author.

-My current research interest is focus on graph neural network, knowledge graph and reasoning, extending to data mining, text mining and information extraction.
+My current research interest is focus on graph neural network, data mining, extending to knowledge graph reasoning and information extraction.
 I am also particularly interested in security, especially security in ML.
-But currently I know little about text mining and security as research topics so far.
+But currently I know little about security as research topic so far.

 My CV can be found in this website, and I will keep blogging on it, recording my reflections on various topics.